daxpedda/sentry-contrib-native/README.md

 [CMake](https://cmake.org) or alternatively a pre-installed version can be provided with the `SENTRY_NATIVE_INSTALL` environment variable.

-Additionally on any other platform than Windows, the development version of `curl` is required.
+Additionally on any other platform than Windows, the development version of Curl is required.

 See the [Sentry Native SDK](https://github.com/getsentry/sentry-native) for more details.